Assistant Language Teaching in Japan

 An ALTs job is combining a language instructor and a cultural ambassador.
 These aspects of an ALTs role are inseparable.
 After the comprehensive initial training programme, you’ll become an expert in all aspects of assistant language teaching.

-Main Jobs of an ALT
+Responsibilities of an ALT

 The main duties of an assistant language teacher is to help students communicate better, through fun and engaging lessons.
 Utilising your ALT training programme with level-appropriate teaching techniques combined with language that motivates and guides your students.
 ALTs also participate in extracurricular activities directed by Interac, including ongoing training and meetings.